gjbex/Defensive_programming_and_debugging/docs/BugsAtRuntime/Debuggers/Gdb/gdb_omp_debugging.md

 $ OMP_NUM_THREADS=2  gdb  ./application.exe
 ~~~~

 All GDB commands you are familiar with will work when debugging an OpenMP application.
-However, there are a few relevant ones specifically for multithreaded applications.
+However, there are a few relevant ones specifically for multi-threaded applications.

 *Note*: none of the commands discussed below are specific to OpenMP as such, they will also work when you use threading libraries such as `pthreads`.